Tangoe/Mobile-Procurement-API-Documentation/start/first-call/index.md

 ## **Your API First Call**

 After signing into the Tangoe Developer Portal, we recommend you begin by trying the */ping* endpoint to confirm your access to the backend services that power this API.
-The steps to to test this simple endpoint are essentialy the same for all endpoints and can be used for exploring those as well.
+The steps to test this simple endpoint are essentially the same for all endpoints and can be used for exploring those as well.

 To begin, simply follow these easy steps: